Answers to some frequently asked questions

 Ryu in Japanese means "style."
 Shotokan practitioners in Japan haven't traditionally called the style "Shotokan-ryu," but recently more people are using the term "Shotokan-ryu" or "Shoto-ryu."
 They all mean the same thing.

 Many of them are, but not all.
-It's now been over fifty years since the first Japanese instructors brought karate to the U.S. Since then some of their early non-Japanese students have themselves become very good instructors.
+It's now been nearly sixty years since the first Japanese instructors brought karate to the U.S. Since then some of their early non-Japanese students have themselves become very good instructors.
 And over the years a handful of very dedicated non-Japanese who moved to Japan for exposure to the sheer concentration of top-level instructors there have returned.
 Karate is very much a Japanese thing, and understanding Japan is important to understanding karate-do.
 But today some of the very best karate instructors in the U.S. (and the world) are not Japanese.
+The two main instructors at our dojo lived for extended periods in Japan; Keeling Sensei lived there for 8 years and Borda Sensei for 3+ years.
+Several other members of our dojo have lived in Japan or at least visited there.

 There are so many martial arts.
 One way to divide them is by geographic origins.
 Kendo is Japanese, while Kung-fu is Chinese.
 Regardless of geography we also can see similarities and some influence between the arts.
 For example, there are some aikido techniques found in karate, kendo sword movements in aikido, and judo moves used in sumo.
 Many of the techniques of Krav Maga are found in karate.
 Among the major traditional Japanese martial arts: